zhihanyang2022/off-policy-continuous-control/README.md

 # CleanRL

-TODO: artwork by Yifei Zhu

 *Battle-tested implementation of important Deep RL algorithms using both PyTorch and TensorFlow, with a strong focus on explaining the math behind the algorithms and writing understandable code.*

-*Special thanks to the Joshia for creating the OpenAI Spinning Up repo, without which this project would have been impossible.*

 ## Getting your first run in 5 minutes